 By now, you’ve paid off your consumer debt, made significant headway on retirement savings, whipped your emergency fund into shape, and even made extra mortgage payments if you own a place.

 With whatever tax refund money you have left at this point, you could start saving toward a large expense like a trip, a kitchen renovation, a new degree, or even a car.

 You might want to park all your non-retirement savings in a high-interest savings account that offers unlimited transactions.
 That way, you don’t have to worry about market fluctuations negatively impacting your short-term saving goals.

 Notice that I purposely put this step as the last one to ensure that you’ve covered all your financial bases before any type of spending comes into the picture.

 Don’t forget to pat yourself on the back for a job well done.

-I usually like to give myself a small reward (like a $5 bubble tea) whenever I’ve completed a dreaded task, so that I’d be more inclined to repeat the desired behaviour in the future.
+I usually like to give myself a small reward (like a CA$5 bubble tea) whenever I’ve completed a dreaded task, so that I’d be more inclined to repeat the desired behavior in the future.

-I know it sounds crazy for a personal finance blogger to advocate for spending money, but seriously, you deserve a small prize for smartly handle your tax refund.
-And don’t let anyone guilt trip you into thinking otherwise.
+I know it sounds crazy for a personal finance blogger to advocate for spending money, but seriously, you deserve a small prize for handling your tax refund smartly.
+And don’t let anyone guilt-trip you into thinking otherwise.